 MOD ARB/25A15/1

-5.287 In the maritime mobile service, the frequencies 457.525 MHz, 457.550 MHz, 457.575 MHz, 467.525 MHz, 467.550 MHz and 467.575 MHz may be used by on-board communication stations.
-Where needed, equipment designed for 12.5 kHz channel spacing using also the additional frequencies 457.5375 MHz, 457.5625 MHz, 467.5375 MHz and 467.5625 MHz may be introduced for on-board communications.
-The use of these frequencies in territorial waters may be subject to the national regulations of the administration concerned.
-The characteristics of the equipment used shall conform to those specified in Recommendation ITU-R M.1174-2.
-(WRC-07)
+5.287 Use of the frequency bands 457.5125-457.5875 MHz and 467.5125-467.5875 MHz by the maritime mobile service is limited to on-board communication stations.
+The characteristics of the equipment and the channelling arrangement shall be in conformity with Recommendation ITU-R M.1174-3.
+The use of these frequency bands in territorial waters may also be subject to the national regulations of the administration concerned.
+(WRC-15)

 Reasons: Stressing the importance of on-board communications to safe ship operations and in view of the current congestion of the channels identified in RR No. 5.287 in certain geographical areas, a more efficient use of the existing frequencies could be achieved with the systematic utilization of 12.5 kHz and 6.25 kHz channel spacing for all the channels identified for on-board communications in accordance with Recommendation ITU-R M.1174.